Analysis | These Digital Coins Soar (or Fall) With Bitcoin: QuickTake Q&A

-The four biggest, by market capitalization, are ether (or ethereum, as it’s often called), ripple (aka XRP), bitcoin cash and cardano.
-One of these, or another from the long list of up-and-comers, could potentially grab leadership away from bitcoin and become the de facto digital coin of the future.
-Collectively, non-bitcoin coins are known as altcoins.
-There are now more than 7,850 such coins, or tokens, of which about 1,400 are counted as full-fledged digital currencies.
-The combined market cap of all those coins is about $700 billion, according to CoinMarketCap.com.
+The four biggest, by market capitalization, are Ether (or Ethereum, as it’s often called), Ripple (aka XRP), Bitcoin Cash and Cardano.
+One of these, or another from the long list of up-and-comers, could potentially grab leadership away from Bitcoin and become the de facto digital coin of the future.
+Collectively, non-Bitcoin coins are known as altcoins.
+There are more than 7,500 such coins, or tokens, and about one in five of those are counted as full-fledged digital currencies, according to CoinMarketCap.com.

 3. What is their appeal to investors?

-Nifty features aside, their main appeal lies in their low price relative to bitcoin.
-Many people who can’t afford the price of bitcoin (around $13,600 on Sunday) see altcoins as a more reasonable way to get in on the crypto craze.
-(The per-unit price of the four biggest competitors ranges at the moment from 77 cents, for cardano, to $1,325, for ether.)
-Because they are much more volatile than bitcoin, altcoins also offer potential for much more price appreciation -- or much deeper losses.
-In the last two months of 2017, while bitcoin’s price more than doubled, cardano’s shot up roughly 30-fold.
+Nifty features aside, their main appeal lies in their low price relative to Bitcoin.
+Many people who can’t afford the price of Bitcoin see altcoins as a more reasonable way to get in on the crypto craze.
+Because they are much more volatile than Bitcoin, altcoins also offer potential for much more price appreciation -- or much deeper losses.
+In the last two months of 2017, while Bitcoin’s price more than doubled, Cardano’s shot up roughly 30-fold.

 4. How do new altcoins get created?